 In the past, chargers were very basic electronic devices.
-I remember that ones I tried to repair one and I found inside only couple of resistors and diodes.
+I remember that ones I tried to repair one and I found inside only a couple of resistors and diodes.
 Compared to those old charges, the HobbyMate D6 Elite is a very versatile hi-tech gear.
-In addition to the fact that allows to charge almost any type of rechargeable batteries (multi-chemistry), it can be used as servo tester as well.
-Moreover, thanks to the XT60 input, it can be used as emergency power-bank.
+In addition to the fact that allows charging almost any type of rechargeable batteries (multi-chemistry), it can be used as a servo tester as well.
+Moreover, thanks to the XT60 input, it can be used as an emergency power-bank.

 While most of the drones come with their own dedicated charger, they are not necessarily the best option.
 For example, the FiMI A3 is packed with a basic charger which doesn’t allow to fully charge the LIPO.
 Using the HobbyMate D6Elite charger I obtained 4 minutes of extra flight time.